eduardoscsouza/FaceMatch/README.md

 ## **Initial Code and Results**
-As of the writting of this report, we have mostly focous on a code base for later use, and processing and organizing the dataset.
+As of the writing of this report, we have mostly focused on a codebase for later usage, and processing and organizing the dataset.
 The code is located on [src](./src/), and the processed data on [data](./data/) and on [Google Drive](https://drive.google.com/open?id=1hyYXqt3cPbxsjqjWoT4iSwf806Kri0ic).

-However we do have some initial results.
-We ran a basic CNN model, with no hyper parameter optimization and no data augmentation or enhancement.
+However, we do have some initial results.
+We ran a basic CNN model, with no hyperparameter optimization, no data augmentation, and no image preprocessing.
 We obtained the following results during training.
-The orange line is the training metrics, and the blue one the validation metric.
+The orange line is the training metric, and the blue one the validation metric.

 <img src="sample_code/basic_cnn/epoch_loss.svg" height="350"></img>

-*Image 4.1 - Mean Squared Error of bounding box location through training*
+*Image 4.1 - Mean Squared Error of bounding box location throughout training*

 <img src="sample_code/basic_cnn/epoch_mean_absolute_error.svg" height="350"></img>

-*Image 4.2 - Mean Absolute Error of bounding box location through training*
+*Image 4.2 - Mean Absolute Error of bounding box location throughout training*

 The resulting model was used to crop 100 images for visualization.
 Those are stored in [sample_imgs/segmented/pred](./sample_imgs/segmented/pred/), and we use did the same using the annotation data, and stored in [sample_imgs/segmented/true](./sample_imgs/segmented/true/).
 The resulting crops don't seem as precise as is expected from the metrics, so we will analize what may be occuring.